• Skip to main content

 • 中 : a kanji character used to mean ‘middle’, ‘center’, or ‘inside’.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “mayonaka” through the detailed kanji check above.

-Next, then, let me explain how to use “mayonaka” through the example sentences below.
+So far, I’ve explained the definition and meaning of “mayonaka” and its kanji expression in detail.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “midnight” in Japanese